thisisu/hosts_adultxxx/README.md

 You should now be set for a safer browser experience.

-I've also included some regular expressions to be used within
-<a href="https://docs.pi-hole.net/main/basic-install/">Pi-hole</a> if you'd like.
-I've been using them without an issue but I would love additional testers and feedback to make sure it's safe for others' setups as well.

 Thanks for any help and suggestions about additional sites to clean up.
 If you'd like to donate via Paypal, click <a href="http://paypal.me/d1savow3d">here</a>.
 Thank you!